aragon/osx/packages/contracts/docs/framework-lifecycle/03-osx-components/07-plugin-setup.md

   over from the `_currentBuild` to the new build by

-  - deploying / decomissioning helpers return the addresses of the prevailing ones via the `preparedSetupData.helpers` array of addresses.
+  - deploying / decommissioning helpers return the addresses of the prevailing ones via the `preparedSetupData.helpers` array of addresses.
   - requesting to grant new / revoke existing permissions and returning them via the `preparedSetupData.permissions` array of permission structs.

 ## Update Metadata